›› The journey of railway electrification

 Much of this expansion consisted of converting dangerous third rail systems to safer overhead lines.
 With the use of consistently reliable insulators, transformers and support structures, as well as the capacity to transmit up to 25 kV of AC electricity, it is no wonder that overhead lines are the most common form of railway power supply.

 In 2015, a new challenge to railway power quality presented itself.
 UK railway companies began testing the European Rail Traffic Management System (ERTMS), a computer-controlled signalling system that will replace railway signals with digital displays in train cabs.
 In effect, the ERTMS will function similarly to a smart autopilot feature.

 However, this poses the risk of electrical interference.
 Electronic devices, particularly those that transmit data, can become prone to generating this interference when they are in use and connected to a power source.
 The ERTMS, while fixed within the train cab, will feed data through the system in order to keep track of other trains operating on the railway.

 This means that the ERTMS, while designed to “reduce the costs of maintaining the railway,” will in fact pose an electrical challenge that will require specialist infrastructure changes to safely filter.

 Yet this is just the current stop on the journey of rail electrification.
 For the time being, the last destination remains the scheduled launch of HS2 in 2033.
-Prior to this, there will be the large-scale electrification of railways such as the Great Western main line, highlighting an ever-growing demand for sufficient electrical infrastructure, such as power line filters and current transformers, that can ease the transition to these new systems.
+Prior to this, there will be the large-scale electrification of railways such as the Great Western mainline, highlighting an ever-growing demand for sufficient electrical infrastructures, such as power line filters and current transformers, that can ease the transition to these new systems.